-> - Frequent and transparent outreach with communities and existing marine users
+- Frequent outreach with communities and existing marine users

-- A two-turbine demonstration project within the University of Maine Deepwater Offshore Wind Test Site at Monhegan Island for evaluating technology, monitoring the environment, and developing best practices for coexistence with marine users
+- A single-turbine demonstration project within the University of Maine Deepwater Offshore Wind Test Site at Monhegan Island for evaluating technology, monitoring the environment, and developing best practices for coexistence with marine users

 - An emphasis on local economic development opportunities